Rural Municipality of Reno No. 51: Govenlock-Nashlyn-Battle Creek Grasslands IBA

 Govenlock-Nashlyn-Battle Creek Grasslands (SK 039) is an Important Bird Area (IBA) of Canada located at the south-western corner of the RM of Reno.
 It is a rectangular-shaped IBA site with the southern boundary running along the border with Montana.
-The western boundary runs up for 35 km along the border with Alberta and the northern boundary extends towards the communities of Govenlock and Nashlyn and Battle Creek.
-From Nashlyn, it heads straight south back to the U.S. border.
+The western boundary runs up for 35 km along the border with Alberta and the northern boundary (township 6) extends straight along the southern boundary of the RM of Maple Creek #111, for 64 kilometres (40 mi).
+Then south to the Montana border.
 The site totals 840.03 km2 and has an elevation range of 903 to 1,001 metres.
 Access is from Highway 21.

 The landscape of Govenlock-Nashlyn-Battle Creek Grasslands consists of large expanses of native grassland and rugged valleys with steep cliffs and cut banks.
 Originating from the Cypress Hills to the north, several of the streams that run through the site have been dammed to provide water for cattle.
 McRae, Lodge, and Middle Creeks are the primary waterways through the site while Battle Creek skirts the north-eastern edge.
 A variety of birds are found in the IBA, including the sage grouse, prairie falcon, golden eagle, ferruginous hawk, violet-green swallow, burrowing owl, rock wren, short-eared owl, sage thrasher, rough-legged hawk, long-billed curlew, Sprague's pipit, Baird's sparrow, Brewer's sparrow, chestnut-collared longspur, McCown's longspur, and the Bullock's oriole.
 The creeks and dams also provide important habit for fawning and wintering pronghorn.